subhatanay/ai-loadbalancer/AI_Load_Balancer_Dissertation_Report.md

 ```

 ### 5.4 RL-Agent: Core Implementation

-This section details the key Python code snippets from the RL-Agent itself.

 #### 5.4.1 StateEncoder: Discretizing Metrics
 The `StateEncoder` converts continuous metrics (like 42.5% CPU) into discrete bins (like bin `1` for 25-50% CPU) that the agent can learn from.